rtbrick/bngblaster/docsrc/sources/quickstart.rst

 Quickstart Guide
 ================

 In this guide, we’ll walk you through the BNG Blaster basics.
-All the examples here work without having network devices to be tested.
+All the examples here work standalone without having network devices.

-First you need to :ref:`install <install>` the BNG Blaster on your machine.
+First, you need to :ref:`install <install>` the BNG Blaster on your machine.

-In the next step, you create a virtual ethernet interface pair that can be used by the BNG Blaster to send and received traffic.
+In the next step, you create a virtual ethernet interface pair.
+This can be used by the BNG Blaster to send and received traffic.

 .. code-block:: none